 Oberheiden, P.C. is unlike other law firms.
 We truly are.
 We focus our practice on defending health care providers and business owners and, in hundreds of federal health care cases, we have demonstrated that this special attention works.
 We don’t take drunk driving cases, we won’t assist you in legal problems other than protecting you, your license, your freedom when under investigation by the Pennsylvania FBI, OIG, and Justice Department for alleged Medicare Fraud, Medicaid Fraud, kickback allegations, False Claims Act matters and the like.
-Call us today and see for yourself what a difference experience can make.
+Call us today and see for yourself what a difference experience can make in defending you against possible charges or penalties for Medicare Fraud in Pennsylvania.
 We have successfully represented:

 - Mobile Ambulance Transportation Cases

 - Home Health Care Agency (Form 485 Cases)

 - Mental Health Care Providers